 To learn more about skiing and snowboarding at Steamboat, Colorado visit the Steamboat website.
 There you'll discover more about the nearly 3000 acres of skiable area, 160+ individual runs, the lifts system, terrain parks, and much more.
 You'll also be able to purchase lift tickets and book accommodations of course as well.

 Patrollers & Locals Disclose the Best Inbounds Extreme Skiing & Snowboarding at Their Resorts

-If you’re not sure what backcountry skiing and riding are outside ski resort boundaries, our What is Backcountry Skiing and Snowboarding story can help.
+Check out our picks for the Top Resorts With Inbounds Backcountry Ski & Snowboard Terrain to find more destinations for expert skiers and snowboarders.
+And if you’re not sure exactly what backcountry skiing and riding outside ski resort boundaries means, our What is Backcountry Skiing and Snowboarding story can help.

-If you’re going to ski, snowboard, snowmobile or do any other sports in the backcountry when snow covers the mountains, read our tips for Surviving an Avalanche, which lists online and other sources where you can learn from experts about the odds of, and skills needed, to help keep yourself out of avalanche-prone areas and tips that may help you if caught in an avalanche.
+Also, if you’re going to ski, snowboard, snowmobile or do any other sports in the backcountry when snow covers the mountains, read our tips for Surviving an Avalanche.
+The article lists online and other sources where you can learn from experts about the skills necessary to help keep yourself out of avalanche-prone areas and tips that may help if you find yourself caught in an avalanche.